 What are the benefits of leaving snow on your roof?

-Snow, up to a point, is good for your heating bill as it does add a insulating factor.
-Snow staying on your roof also means your home is well insulated from the outside weather.
+Some roof snow can actually be good for your home!
+A light layer of snow can offer some insulation to your home, which in turn, can lower your heating bill a bit.
+Allowing some snow to remain on your roof protects your home from the subzero temperatures we often see.
 If the snow on your roof is sticking around longer than your neighbors, then your insulation is likely also in good shape.

 Things to consider before you remove snow from your roof:

-- The Roofing material used- Metal roofs tend to shed snow and ice better, where shingled roofs tend to hold the snow more.
+- The Roofing material used on your roof.
+Metal roofs tend to shed snow and ice better, whereas shingled roofs tend to hold the snow more.

-- Fluctuations in temperature that cause condensing of the snow without melting off.
-Be extra cautious of rain on to a snow filled roof.
-If the rain doesn’t fall from the roof, then it is captured in the snow and added to the weight on your roof.
+- Fluctuations in temperature can cause a higher concentration of snow without any of that snow melting off.
+Homeowners need to be extra cautious of rain accumulation on a roof covered in snow.
+If the rain doesn’t fall from the roof, then it is added to the weight of the snow, which in turn, creates more weight on your roof.

-- The Age of your home – Older homes may have varying requirements for snow load when built as well as they may have a higher potential for rot and thermal issues.
+- The Age of your home.
+Homes that are older tend to have had different requirements for what was the standard for snow load when they were built.
+They also tend to have a higher potential for rot and thermal issues.

-The amount of snow on your roof is call Snow Load.
+The amount of snow on your roof is called snow load.
 Just measuring the depth of the snow on your roof will not give you an accurate weight of the snow on your roof.
-The density of the snow and ice on your roof will also be needed to determine your roofs snow load.
-For a quick analysis only, the basic calculation for snow load is as follows.
+The density of the snow and ice on your roof will also be needed to determine your roof’s snow load.
+For a quick analysis, the basic calculation for snow load is as follows:

 (S x 1.25lbs)+(I x 5.2lbs) = P